How to Register Your Car in Dubai

 Mandatory Documents for Registration of New Cars in Dubai

-To register a brand new car in Dubai, you will need the following documents:
+To register a brand new car in Dubai, citizens need the following documents:

 - Original Emirates ID